LTRibeiros/LTRibeiros/README.md

-<h3 align="left">Eu sou o Gabriel, desenvolvedor full-stack com foco em programação Java e Python para analise de dados!<br>I'm Gabriel, a full-stack developer focused on Java and Python programming for data analysis!</h3>
+<h3 align="left">I'm Gabriel, a full-stack developer focused on Java and Python programming for data analysis!</h3>

 ###

-<p align="left">👋 Bem-vindo ao meu GitHub!<br>🎓 Sou um estudante dedicado em Analise e Desenvolvimento de Sistemas.
-Com foco em análise de dados, programação e desenvolvimento web.<br><br>👋 Welcome to my GitHub! <br>🎓 I am a dedicated student in Systems Analysis and Development, with a focus on data analysis, programming, and web development.</p>
+<p align="left">👋 Welcome to my GitHub! <br>🎓 I am a dedicated student in Systems Analysis and Development, with a focus on data analysis, programming, and web development.</p>

 ###